We Handle Tax Litigation in Federal & State Court

-The IRS can act unreasonably.
-It takes positions that are contrary to our tax laws.
-In other instances the IRS pursues litigation to create IRS-friendly tax laws or to make an example out of the taxpayer.
-In these cases it is often necessary to take the IRS to court.
+The IRS and states can act unreasonably.
+They often take positions that are contrary to our tax laws.
+In other instances the IRS and states pursue litigation to create government-friendly tax laws or to make an example out of the taxpayer.
+In these cases it is often necessary to take the IRS or state to court.

-Filing suit against the government puts the IRS on notice that the taxpayer intends to enforce his or her rights.
-It may also allow the taxpayer to have the IRS Office of Appeals review and possibly settle the matter.
+Filing suit against the government can help with this.
+It puts the IRS on notice that the taxpayer intends to enforce his or her rights.
+It may also allow the taxpayer to have the IRS Office Appeals review and possibly settle the matter.
 Even absent administrative appeals review, filing suit also allows the IRS’s attorneys to review and possibly settle the case.

 The IRS’s attorneys are often more reasonable than the IRS field level personnel, as they are more aware of the fact that the courts often overturn the IRS’s administrative decisions and rule against the IRS.
 If the IRS’s assessment or position is tenuous or wrong there is a possibility that the IRS attorney will agree to settle the case in the taxpayers favor.